 Hippos and manatees are unrelated creatures, despite certain similarities between them.
 As members of the Artiodactyla group, hippos are more closely related to whales.

-Both manatees and hippos are herbivores with voracious appetites.
+Both animals like manatees and hippos are herbivores with voracious appetites.
 Unlike manatees, who never leave the water, hippos feed on land.

 5. Dolphin